dcoles/ivle/doc/man/tour.rst

 A lecturer's view
 =================

-Log into IVLE as a lecturer (username: 'lecturer', password: 'password').
-Many of these things are also possible as a tutor (try username: 'tutor', password:
+Log into IVLE as a lecturer (username: ``lecturer``, password: ``password``).
+Many of these things are also possible as a tutor (try username: ``tutor``,
-'password').
+password: ``password``).

 Being a lecturer or tutor is a per-subject privilege, so it only applies to certain subjects.
 All of your special powers are under the subject home for the subjects you are a tutor in.
 Note that everything a lecturer can do, an admin can also do, for all subjects in the system.

-Click "Intermediate IVLE - Subject home" (the one which does not display a semester -- implying the currently active semester).
-From here, you will see largely the same view as a student, but with more buttons.
-"Change details" allows you to modify the subject properties.
-"Administer enrolments" allows you to add existing IVLE users as students or tutors of the subject you are teaching, change the roles of existing members, and revoke members.
+Click *Intermediate IVLE – Subject home* (the one which does not display a semester -- implying the currently active semester).
+From here, you will see largely the same view as a student, but with more buttons. *Change details* allows you to modify the subject properties. *Administer enrolments* allows you to add existing IVLE users as students or tutors of the subject you are teaching, change the roles of existing members, and revoke enrolments.

 Managing projects
 -----------------

-Click "Manage projects" to go to the project management screen.
+Click *Manage projects* to go to the project management screen.
 Note that the 3 projects are grouped into "Solo projects" (projects submitted by each individual student) and "Group projects".
-Try adding a new Solo project, by clicking on "Add a new project" within that box.
+Try adding a new Solo project, by clicking on *Add a new project* within that box.
 The fields should be fairly self-explanatory.

 .. warning::